meister03/mongodb-reaction-role/README.md

 const client = new Discord.Client({
 	autoReconnect: true,
-	partials: ["MESSAGE", "CHANNEL", "GUILD_MEMBER", "REACTION", "MESSAGE", "USER"] }); // his required to get the messages of the reaction roles
+	partials: ["MESSAGE", "CHANNEL", "GUILD_MEMBER", "REACTION", "MESSAGE", "USER"] }); // this is required to get the messages of the reaction roles

 client.react = new Map();  // do not rename here something, or else Dx // save all msg id, role id client.fetchforguild = new Map() // here it will be save if the reaction roles were fetched from db